zackmore/writer/readme.md

 # writer

 Yet another static blog generator.
-I just need a simple tool that can turn my markdown files to html files, and put them directly at the server root path.
-And also my requirements are very simple at first: only pagination, no category/tags support, no additional increment build.
-But these features will be implement later.
+A simple tool that can turn  markdown files to html files, and put them directly at the server root path.
+And it also very simple: only pagination, no category/tags support, no additional increment build.

 ## Quick Start